Day Trip Itinerary: Shreveport-Bossier

 R.W.
 Norton Art Gallery

-Schedule a private tour of the R.W.
-Norton Art Gallery.
-Surrounding the gallery are 40 acres of beautifully landscaped grounds and botanical gardens, where tens of thousands of plants, including several thousand of introduced and native azaleas burst forth in spring.
+At the R.W.
+Norton Art Gallery, you'll see over 400 paintings by more than 100 artists, sculptures and even tapestries dating from the 16th century which once graced the palace of a King of France.
+Surrounding the gallery are 40 acres of beautifully landscaped grounds and botanical gardens, where tens of thousands of plants burst forth in spring.
 The gardens are set among gentle swells of land, shaded by tall columns of venerable pines and oaks.
 Beneath them, a stream tumbles down slopes, and splashes into a reflective pond spanned by an arched bridge.

 Discover an underwater world of wonder at the Shreveport Aquarium.
 Travel through brightly colored coral reefs, creaking shipwrecks, dark ocean caves and tropical lagoons.
 Marvel at the variety and diversity in the unique freshwater domed gallery and travel to the deep to visit the strange creatures that lurk in the dark.
 Get up close and personal with sharks, rays, jellyfish and a host of other cool creatures in one of the many touch tanks.